MicrosoftDocs/win32/desktop-src/Msi/installing-multiple-patches.md

 ---
-Description: 'Beginning with Windows Installer 3.0, multiple patches can be applied to a product in a constant order, regardless of the order that the patches are provided to the system.' ms.assetid: '10af1857-d59f-490d-9b50-49619b1e892c'
+Description: Beginning with Windows Installer 3.0, multiple patches can be applied to a product in a constant order, regardless of the order that the patches are provided to the system. ms.assetid: 10af1857-d59f-490d-9b50-49619b1e892c
-title: Installing Multiple Patches
+title: Installing Multiple Patches ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installing Multiple Patches